 Cons:

-Literally the only con I can think of is that the extractor pins are notorious for wearing out far before any of the other components, however, this is an extremely simple replacement.
+- The extractor pins are notorious for wearing out far before any of the other components.
+However, this is an extremely simple replacement.

 Here is a good video review of the Zenith Z-5RS.